-- 1. Set the AC and DC circuit breakers on the front of the charger to off.
-See Figure 3-1 for the location of the breakers. - 2.
-At the user's AC electrical service panel, switch on the appropriate circuit breaker to supply power to the charger. - 3.
-At the charger, switch the AC circuit breaker on.
-The message "Starting" will appear and output current will build up gradually due to the "walk-in" or "soft-start" characteristic of the equipment.
-During normal ramping LVA and RECTF alarm messages may appear and the alarm LED may flash. - 4.
-At the charger, switch the DC breaker on. - Battery string connected The filter capacitors connected across the DC output will charge.
+- 1. Set the AC and DC circuit breakers on the front of the charger to Off.
+See Figure 3-1 for the location of the breakers. - At the user's AC electrical service panel, switch On the appropriate circuit breaker to supply power to the charger.
+2. - At the charger, switch the AC circuit breaker On.
+The message Ramping Output will appear and output current will 3. build up gradually due to the "walk-in" or "soft-start" characteristic of the equipment.
+During normal ramping LVA and RECTF alarm messages may appear and the alarm LED may flash. - At the charger, switch the DC breaker On.
+4. - Battery string connected The filter capacitors connected across the DC output will charge.
 The 2-line display on the front panel should read the battery voltage.
 Note: The inrush current may trip the DC breaker.
 If so, again close the breaker. - No battery string connected The capacitors will become charged when the AC breaker is closed in step 4.
 Both current and voltage will then build up gradually, provided some load is connected.